Drew Peirce, Executive Director

 Favorite thing about Good Sam: I am excited to work with a team of passionate committed individuals that has a strong desire to see that everyone has an opportunity to thrive in this community.

 Favorite place in the Holland/Zeeland area: Any space where family and close friends are gathered.

 Experience: I came to Good Sam in 2015 as the Marketing Manager after spending over 3 years in the for-profit world at Booking.com.
 I transitioned into the Advancement and Communications role in January of 2016.

-Community Involvement: Board member and Events Chair of the Holland/Zeeland Young Professionals.
+Community Involvement: Vice President of the Holland/Zeeland Young Professionals

 Favorite thing about Good Samaritan Ministries: It is a privilege to work with a staff and board who are so passionate about serving our community.
 They are enthusiastic, innovative, collaborative, and encouraging as we tackle our mission to end poverty and homelessness.

 Favorite place in the Holland/Zeeland area: My love for music, movies, and history come together at the Park Theatre.
 I’m so glad to have a venue that makes a great variety of entertainment accessible to our community.

 Maria DeLeon, Property Manager

 Shelly Dykema, Accounting and AmeriCorps Assistant

 Jocabed Garduno, Front Desk Intake Specialist